jieyuanzjy/Personal/README.md

-This repository contains Jieyuan's analytic works.
+This repository contains some of Jieyuan's analytic works.